ehellman/EnderOfAnEra/README.md

 ### Wiring 12v/5v fans on a 24v system while still being able to control speed

 If you go through a buck converter with both the VCC and GND wires the capacitor on the buck converter will filter out the GND signals coming from the mainboard which is attempting to control speed, this will result in your fan being set to 100% as soon as it turns on.
 To work around this you have to draw power from the PSU and lower that voltage to 12V/5V, then combine that VCC with the GND from the mainboard.
 PLEASE NOTE: This PSU has to be the same PSU powering the mainboard.
 The buck converter and mainboard has to have a common GND.

-Wiring scheme:
+For example:

 ![12v/5v on 24v](12v-fans-on-24v-3d-printer.png)